mittwald/api-client-js/packages/models/README.md

 If both model share a common code base, you should add a Common Model (name it `[Model]Common`).

-#### Proxy Models
+#### Reference Models

-A Proxy Model represents a certain model just by its ID.
-As the most basic model operations often just need the ID and some input data (deleting, renaming, ...), Proxy Models can avoid unnecessary API round trips.
+A Reference Model represents a certain model just by its ID.
+As the most basic model operations often just need the ID and some input data (deleting, renaming, ...), Reference Models can avoid unnecessary API round trips.
 These classes should be used as a return type for new created models or for linked models.

-To get the actual Detailed Model, Proxy Models must have a `function getDetailed(): Promise<ModelDetailed>` method.
+To get the actual Detailed Model, Reference Models must have a `function getDetailed(): Promise<ModelDetailed>` method.

-Consider extending the Proxy Model when implementing the Entry-Point Model.
+Consider extending the Reference Model when implementing the Entry-Point Model.

 #### Implementation details